You are currently viewing Strawberry Buttermilk Cake

 Strawberry Health Benefits

-According to WebMD, strawberries increase HDL (good) cholesterol, lower your blood pressure, and guard against cancer.
+According to WebMD, strawberries increase HDL (good) cholesterol, lower blood pressure, and guard against cancer.
 Packed with vitamins, fiber, and particularly high levels of antioxidants known as polyphenols, strawberries are a sodium-free, fat-free, cholesterol-free, low-calorie food.
 One of my go-to recipes is this Strawberry Shrub.
 It is so refreshing!

 Point it Out